tnjshrm1997/GoLang-Tutorials/README.md

 <hr>
 <h3>Introduction</h3>

 Now, let’s discuss about basic introduction to GoLang.
 Most of the things we can google about this language.
 So, I don’t have many things to write on its introduction.
-But I’d really want to write about the specialty of GoLang.<br>
+But I’d really want to write about the some special features of GoLang.<br>
   1. GoLang is a statically typed compiled language. <br>
   2. Built-in garbage collector and memory safety. <br>
   3. It has UTF-8 encoding by default. <br>